MarekSchiffer/pgu/macOS_x86/05. Chapter 5 - toUpper/Readme.md

   <br> <br>
 </div>

-In 2021, on macOS Catalina and Big Sur the stack needed to be 16 Bytes aligned and the arguments were passed rather peculiar with on offest of $+24$ for argc to rsp.
+In 2021, on macOS **Catalina** and **Big Sur** the stack needed to be 16 Bytes aligned and the arguments were passed rather peculiar with an offest of $+\textbf{24}$ for argc to rsp.
 See (Figure 2).
-Making room for 32 Bytes on the local stackframe was probably unnecessary and $16$ Bytes would've sufficed.
+Making room for 32 Bytes on the local stackframe was probably unnecessary and $\textbf{16}$ Bytes would've sufficed.
 Nevertheless, I left it in the graph like it worked.
 The passing of the stack has changed at some point before 2023.
 All on the same machine MacBook Pro (15-inch 2016).